maflcko/b-c-gui-translations-review/reviews/sl.md

         <translation>Preveri podpis...</translation>

 YES
-The source text "Verify message…" indicates an action to verify a message, but the translation "Preveri podpis..." means "Verify signature...," which is incorrect and changes the meaning.
+The English source "Verify message…" is translated as "Preveri podpis...", which means "Verify signature..." in Slovenian.
+The translation is inaccurate; "message" (sporočilo) and "signature" (podpis) are not the same.

 Correct translation:
-Preveri sporočilo...
+Preveri sporočilo…
 ```

 ```
         <source>Verify messages to ensure they were signed with specified Bitcoin addresses</source>
         <translation>Preverite, če je bilo prejeto sporočilo podpisano z določenim bitcoin-naslovom.</translation>

 YES
-The translation changes the meaning slightly and is less direct.
-The source implies verifying multiple messages to ensure each was signed with specific Bitcoin addresses, while the translation focuses on checking if "the received message" was signed by a specified Bitcoin address.
-Also, "bitcoin" should be capitalized as "Bitcoin" to match the source.
-The translation should also reflect the plural where appropriate.
+The translation is problematic.
+The source refers to verifying multiple messages and addresses in general ("messages", "Bitcoin addresses"), but the translation only refers to verifying if a received message was signed with a specific address ("prejeto sporočilo", "določenim bitcoin-naslovom"), which is not fully accurate and is overly specific.

 Correct translation:
-Preverite sporočila, da zagotovite, da so bila podpisana z določenimi Bitcoin-naslovi.
+Preverite sporočila, da se prepričate, ali so bila podpisana z določenimi Bitcoin naslovi.
 ```

 ```
         <source>Synchronizing with network…</source>
         <translation>Dohitevam omrežje ...</translation>

 YES
-The Slovenian translation is incorrect and contains a misspelling.
-The correct verb is "Dohitevam," not "Dohitevam."
-Also, the ellipsis should be the single Unicode character (…) without spaces before or after.
-The correct translation is:
-Dohitevam omrežje…
+The Slovenian translation uses three dots and a space (" ...") instead of the ellipsis character ("…") as in the source, and there is an unnecessary space before the dots.
+It should mirror the source's use of the ellipsis and formatting.

+Correct translation:
+Sinhronizacija z omrežjem…
 ```

 ```
         <source>Quantity:</source>
         <translation>Št. vhodov:</translation>

 YES
-The English source "Quantity:" is a general term, typically translated as "Količina:" in Slovenian.
-The provided translation "Št. vhodov:" means "Number of inputs:", which is more specific and context-dependent.
-Unless the context explicitly requires specifying "Number of inputs," this translation is inaccurate.
+The translation "Št. vhodov:" means "Number of inputs:" and is not an accurate translation of "Quantity:".
+"Quantity" should be translated as "Količina" or "Število".

 Correct translation:
 Količina:
+or
+Število:
 ```

 ```
         <source>Received with label</source>
         <translation>Oznaka priliva</translation>

 YES
-The translation "Oznaka priliva" is not correct Slovene for "Received with label."
-It appears to be a literal, but inaccurate translation possibly mixing other languages.
-The correct Slovene translation should convey the meaning of receiving something associated with a label.
+The translation "Oznaka priliva" is not accurate.
+The English phrase "Received with label" refers to the label associated with a received Bitcoin transaction or address.
+A more accurate Slovenian translation would be "Prejeto z oznako".

 Correct translation:
 Prejeto z oznako
 ```